 *not only is it unusual for a ship rather than a submarine to fire torpedoes, but Steve Englehart had said that he tried to make it a little ambiguous so Dan would be happy, and designed the bow of the ship to hopefully look similar to what he thought the bow of a submarine might look like

 Players fight off a ship which is firing missiles at them, while birds fly in the sky flapping their wings, blissfully unaware of the war raging down below.
-The game uses parallax scrolling (parts of the background move by at different speeds), numerous different sprites to represent the enemy ship at different distances, and layered “lines” of moving water to achieve a pseudo-3D effect.
+The game uses multiple visual effects to try to achieve a pseudo-3D look: parallax scrolling (parts of the background move by at different speeds), numerous different sprites to represent the enemy ship at different distances, and layered “lines” of moving water.

 In a silly example of ancient video game logic, you can avoid the missile attacks by turning the camera so the missile goes off the screen.
 Simply look away from the missile to dodge the attack, and then look back and chase after the ship and shoot it to blow it up.
 Ramming into the enemy ship works too, but the player will also take damage.